jacka7901/PopularSubs/README.md

 - [ ] Run on a cloud server 24/7
 - [x] Fix column allignments
 - [ ] Create a search function
+- [ ] Only display top 100 subreddits